DDTH/ddth-akka/Scheduling.md

 - `tick fan-out` routine is simply an actor that broadcasts `tick message` every tick.
 There are several ready-to-use `tick fan-out` implementations that can be used:
   - `StandaloneTickFanOutToLocalActor`: `tick fan-out` actor that broadcasts `tick messages` to local subscribers.
-This implementation is used in standalone/single-node mode.
+This implementation is used in single-node mode.
-  - `DistributedTickFanOutToQueueActor`: `tick fan-out` actor that send `tick message`s to a queue (using [ddth-queue](https://github.com/DDTH/ddthh-queue/));
+  - `DistributedTickFanOutToQueueActor`: `tick fan-out` actor that send `tick message`s to a queue (using [ddth-queue](https://github.com/DDTH/ddth-queue/));
     `TickFanOutFromQueueToLocalActor`: `tick fan-out` actor that takes `tick message`s from a queue and broadcasts to local subscribers.
     These two actors are used in multi-node mode.
 - `tick message` is an object of class `com.github.ddth.akka.scheduling.TickMessage`